sayeedajmal/SayeedBlog/Readme.md

-# Microservices Blog Project
+# FullStack Java React Blog Project

-This project demonstrates a microservices architecture for a blogging platform using Spring Boot, MongoDB, and various Spring technologies.
+This project demonstrates a Microservices(Spring Boot, Mongodb,Spring Security,JWT) and FrontEnd(ReatJs) architecture for a blogging platform using various technologies.

 ## Project Overview

-The project consists of several microservices that collectively provide a blogging platform with functionalities such as post management, user authentication, and notifications.
+The project consists of several Microservices and FrontEnd that collectively provide a blogging platform with functionalities such as post management, user authentication, and notifications.

 ### Modules

 1. **PostService**: Manages posts, comments, likes, and search functionality.
 2. **UserService**: Manages user profiles, authentication, and user-related operations.
 3. **NotificationService**: Manages notifications and alerting users about activities.
+4. **SayeedBlogWebApp**: FrontEnd By ReactJs implement all the Modules.

 ## Getting Started